 Greater Brislington Together help community groups to Apply for this funding in the 2018/19 round we were successful in securing £30,000 for the Brislington Green Trail

 GBT will be hosting two meetings to help make funding application in Brislington East and West

-- 7 February, 7pm to 9pm at Wick Road Library – CIL funding process and priorities meeting
+- Thursday 24 February, 6:30pm to 7:30pm at St Cuthberts in the main church – CIL funding process and priorities meeting

 You can access all the information – and signpost people in your community groups – at: https://www.bristol.gov.uk/people-communities/funding-local-projects